 Several sectors in particular have seen increased deal volume generated by significant tailwinds.
 Cybersecurity software and services deals have received interest and attention driven by the ongoing diplomatic tensions between the US and Russia created by Russia’s invasion of Ukraine earlier in the year, as well as the continued fraying of relations with China in response to a host of factors.
 There has been a similar boom in IT consulting services sector, as companies continue to need highly-specialized, knowledgeable consultants to help them adapt to the ever-changing technology landscape and offset a tight skilled labor force.

-- Digitization beyond just distribution: Brands that were traditionally offline continue to seek additions to bring them online as quickly as possible, and many of these partners are opportunistically acquiring brands themselves.
+Brands that were traditionally offline continue to seek additions to bring them online as quickly as possible, and many of these partners are opportunistically acquiring brands themselves.
 The incredible growth in the eCommerce Aggregator space, driven both by traditional M&A activity and high-value VC investment, continues to dominate the headlines.
-Additionally, consumer companies continue to invest in areas like CRM and content marketing to extend the product experience and further influence consumers’ decision-making.
+Additionally, consumer companies continue to invest in areas like CRM and content marketing to extend the product experience and further influence consumers’ decision-making and online presence.

-- Consolidation focused on higher-order territories: Where M&A activity historically skewed toward product category or aisle consolidation has shifted into higher-order need-state territories and solutions.
-For example, owning the hand cream aisle has taken a back seat to owning a total care story, and owning healthy eating has been replaced by owning total lifestyle.
+Where M&A activity historically skewed toward product category or aisle consolidation has shifted into higher-order need-state territories and solutions.
+For example, owning the hand cream aisle has taken a back seat to owning a total care story, and owning healthy eating has been replaced by owning all of the lifestyle.
 Further consolidation is expected as many product categories and store aisles remain highly fragmented.

 How to win in retail today?
 Be nimble and think broader